Abies grandis

-Abies grandis (grand fir, giant fir, lowland white fir, great silver fir, western white fir, Vancouver fir, or Oregon fir) is a fir native to the Pacific Northwest and Northern California of North America, occurring at altitudes of sea level to 1700 m.
+Abies grandis (grand fir, giant fir, lowland white fir, great silver fir, western white fir, Vancouver fir, or Oregon fir) is a fir native to northwestern North America, occurring at altitudes of sea level to 1700 m.
 It is a major constituent of the Grand Fir/Douglas Fir Ecoregion of the Cascade Range.

 The tree typically grows to 40–70 m in height, and may be the tallest Abies species in the world.
 There are two varieties, the taller coast grand fir, found west of the Cascade Mountains, and the shorter interior grand fir, found east of the Cascades.
 It was first described in 1831 by David Douglas.

 It is closely related to white fir.
 The bark was historically believed to have medicinal properties, and it is popular in the United States as a Christmas tree.
 Its lumber is a softwood, and it is harvested as a hem fir.
 It is used in paper-making, as well as construction for framing and flooring, where it is desired for its resistance to splitting and splintering.